Sporotrichosis is a long-term (chronic) skin infection that is caused by a fungus called Sporothrix schenckii.

 People with a weakened immune system should try to reduce risk for skin injury.
 Wearing thick gloves while gardening can help.

 Rex JH, Okhuysen PC.
 Sporothrix schenckii.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 261.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 259.

 Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.